 A course utilizing AutoCAD software platform, which is a study of pipe fittings, symbols, specifications and their applications to a piping process systems.
 Creation of symbols and their usage in flow diagrams, plans, elevations, and isometrics.
-Prerequisite: CAD 202 - Co-requisite: None

 CAD 212 FINAL PROJECT-ADVANCED COMPUTER AIDED DRAFTING